NCRIS facilitates strong partnerships between the research sector, business, industry and government to actively support world-class research.

 Since 2004, the Australian Government has invested over $2.5 billion to deliver world-class research infrastructure.
 This has attracted more than $1 billion in co-investment from state and territory governments, universities, research facilities and industry.
-For a list of infrastructure projects funded by the National Collaborative Research Infrastructure Strategy (NCRIS) and other initiatives, go to funded research infrastructure projects.
+For a list of infrastructure projects funded by NCRIS, go to funded research infrastructure projects.

-The NCRIS network currently supports national research capability through 27 active projects and facilities that employ more than 1500 highly skilled technical experts, researchers and facility managers in 222 institutions.
-The network supports an estimated 30,000 researchers both domestically and internationally.
+The NCRIS network currently supports national research capability through 27 active projects and is comprised of 222 institutions employing almost 1700 highly skilled technical experts, researchers and facility managers.
+NCRIS facilities are used by over 35,000 researchers, both domestically and internationally.

-You can read NCRIS case studies that illustrate the real life outcomes of research conducted at NCRIS facilities, and demonstrate the social and economic return from the Government’s investment in national research infrastructure.
+You can read NCRIS case studies on the real life outcomes of research conducted at NCRIS facilities, demonstrating the social and economic return from the Government’s investment in national research infrastructure.